ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ## Set up the entitlement for a local registry
 {: #deploy-k8s-docker-registry-secret-fw}

-You've already set up the entitlement for a local registry in the `ibpinfra` namespace or project, now you need to create one in your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric namespace or project.
+You've already set up the entitlement for a local registry in the `ibm-hlfsupport-infra` namespace or project, now you need to create one in your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric namespace or project.
 After you purchase the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You need to store the entitlement key on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Kubernetes secrets are used to securely store the key on your cluster and pass it to the operator and the console deployments.

 Run the following command to create the secret and add it to your namespace:
 ```